dataloop/dataloop-support/docs/agent/installation_raspberry_pi.md

+_**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything._

 ## Installation on Raspberry Pi

 Currently, only Debian based Linux (Raspbian Jessie) running on Raspberry PI 2's (armv7) is supported.